gdubrasquetd/model-app/README.md

 - Add examples to the database
 - List the examples stored in the database
 - Train the machine learning model
-- Perform inference using the trained model
+- Predict using the trained model

 ## Prerequisites